 Additionally, with having access to more positive information, a lender will now be able to determine more reliably:

 If your interest rate or loan terms can be influenced more favourably – i.e. reward you for your good repayment history

 Is Fair Go Finance implementing CCR?

-Yes, Fair Go Finance will start supplying all of our customers’ repayment data by mid 2019.
-We will be in contact with all of our customers to advise when this officially begins.
+Yes, Fair Go Finance started supplying all of our customers’ repayment data from October 2019.

 As a responsible lender, we believe comprehensive credit reporting will help improve the borrowing power of our customers with good repayment conduct and positively support those who’ve had credit issues in the past, but who are now committed to repairing their credit history.